joedrozd/todoapp/README.md

 --
 I really enjoyed testing my app and managed to work my way through every different method and postman request apart from my feature branch.
 This meant I reached 77%, a little short of the 80% asked for but I'm ok with that.
 The SystemIntegration tests are not working unless ran separately but I think that is normal and I haven't fully configured the tests to start up independantly each time.

+HSSQL
+--

+I broke the MySQL on my personal pc by forgetting my password then trying to fix it.
+I used the HSSQL database as I initally (wrongly) thought this was the h2 database.
+To run the files outside of JAVA might require some config lol.

 Screenshots
 --
 ![FinalScreenshots](https://user-images.githubusercontent.com/89488828/152629814-2a07545e-f553-4411-ab9d-6bd483f06216.png)